Conditional regression for single-index models: Conditional regression methods

 We report below the complete sequence of steps run by SVR.
 The time complexity of the algorithm is shown in Table \ref{tab:cost}.
 Note that \ref{it:fj} has only an evaluation cost, i.e. $\hfjhv$ does not need to be constructed, but only evaluated.
-The intervals $\Ci$ and $I$ can be chosen such that they contain all or most of the observed points.
-We will discuss in Section \ref{s:AnalysisConvergence} possible choices for $\Ci$ and $I$.